rostools/r-cubed-intro/CONTRIBUTING.md

 label to find topics that are specifically to get your feedback and thoughts.
 As always, make sure to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

-## Adding to lesson material :pencil: :computer:
+## Adding to or editing lesson material :pencil: :computer:

 The lesson material and website are created using [bookdown](https://bookdown.org/yihui/bookdown/), which renders the R Markdown documents and converts the source material into